-This will be a counterclockwise trip around the DELMARVA peninsula, which puts the longest leg, Deltaville to Cape May, at the beginning of the trip, rather than at the end.
-Departing from DVL mid-day on Sunday, the 28th, we’ll sail Southeast to the mouth of the Chesapeake.
-Passing under the double bridges South of Fisherman’s Island (75’ clearance), we’ll then progress Northward up the Virginia / Maryland Coast as night falls.
-We should arrive in Cape May, NJ, by mid-day Monday.
+This will be a counterclockwise trip around the DELMARVA peninsula, which puts the longest leg, Cape Charles to Cape May, at the beginning of the trip, rather than at the end.
+Departing from DVL on Saturday, the 27th, we’ll sail to Cape Charles before sailing on under the double bridges South of Fisherman’s Island (75’ clearance), we’ll then progress Northward up the Virginia / Maryland Coast.
+We should arrive in Cape May, NJ, by mid-morning Monday.
 We plan to stay at South Jersey Marina.
-Cruisers may shorten this longest leg by going first to Cape Charles on Saturday, the 27th, then join the fleet the next afternoon.
 All crews will observe a watch schedule for the ocean overnight.

 The departure time from Cape May, on Tuesday the 30th, will be informed by tide and current estimates up the Delaware Bay, so as to arrive at the East entrance of the C&D Canal with a favorable current.
 We’ll spend Tuesday evening in Chesapeake City, about three-quarters of the way through the C&D. There are several dinner options that evening, at the marina or in the small town.

 Wednesday morning, July 1st, we’ll complete the passage through the C&D, and progress down the Northern Chesapeake to Annapolis.
 Our objective there will be to try for mooring balls In Annapolis Harbor.
 If none are available cruisers can either anchor in the outer harbor, Back Creek, or take a slip in one of several marinas in Back Creek.
 Dinner options are plentiful in Annapolis.
 The local water taxi will pick you up, and drop you off directly from your boat.